gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_motors.rst

 | ``right()`` and ``right(1, 2)`` and ``right(speed=1, tightness=2)`` all set the speed to 1 with tightness 2.
 | ``right(2, 4, 1000)`` and ``right(2, tightness=4, duration=1000)`` and ``right(speed=2, tightness=4, duration=1000)`` all set the speed to 2 with a right turn of tightness 4 for 1sec.

-| The code below, ``right(speed=2, tightness=4, duration=3000)``, drives the buggy forward at speed 2 while it turns right in a circular path of tightness 4 for 3 secs.
+| The code below, ``right(speed=2, tightness=4, duration=3000)``, drives the buggy forwards at speed 2 while it turns right in a circular path of tightness 4 for 3 secs.

 .. code-block:: python